cloudflare/cloudflare-docs/content/load-balancing/understand-basics/traffic-steering/steering-policies/geo-steering.md

 ### Region steering

-Cloudflare has [thirteen geographic regions](/load-balancing/reference/region-mapping-api/#list-of-load-balancer-regions) that span the world.
+Cloudflare has [13 geographic regions](/load-balancing/reference/region-mapping-api/#list-of-load-balancer-regions) that span the world.
 The region of a client is determined by the region of the Cloudflare data center that answers the client’s DNS query.

 {{<Aside type="note">}}If you define region pools for a load balancer, you cannot delete these pools until you remove them from the load balancer configuration.{{</Aside>}}